prasenforu/serverless/README.md

 #### Fission’s architecture consists of the following component

 ##### Controller
-contains CRUD APIs for Kubernetes functions, HTTP triggers, environments and watchers.
+Its a CRUD (Create, Read, Update and Delete) APIs for Kubernetes functions, HTTP triggers, environments and watchers.
 This is the component with which the component talks. keeps track of functions, HTTP routes, event triggers, and environment images

 ##### Pool Manager
 Manages shared resources (generic and function containers).
 It has a simple API.
 Manages pools of idle environment containers, the loading of functions into these containers, and the killing of function instances when they're idle.